 When you get ready to go out of town, you always plan your trip.
 However, what about your home?
 Make sure you take the right steps to prepare your home for vacation.

-Before we ever leave our home for vacation or any period of time, there things we always do!
+Before we ever leave our home for vacation or an extended period, I have a list things we always do!
 Make sure you do these too!!

-1. Clean your house.
-This may seem really strange, but if you clean your home before you leave, it can make it easier to come home.
-When you walk into a clean organized space, you only have to focus on unpacking your suitcases and settling back in.
+It may seem really strange, but if you clean your home before you leave, it can make it easier to come home.
+When you walk into a clean, organized space, you only have to focus on unpacking your suitcases and settling back in.

 There is no clutter.
 There are not dirty dishes waiting.
 You also don’t have to try to squeeze in cleaning after you’ve returned from a relaxing time away.

-2. Turn off the water.
 If you are going to get a leak in your pipes, it seems it always happens when you are not at home (Murphy’s Law).
-It takes a very small leak to cause major damage to your home.
+It takes a tiny leak to cause major damage to your home.

 Make sure you close the water main to your home.
 This will cut off the water flowing into your house, but will not prevent sprinklers from working.